AbdelAziz-Mseddi/dRose/README.md

 ## ⚠️ Notes

-- Ensure ffmpeg is installed and in your system PATH
 - The project uses a virtual environment for dependency management
 - For Windows users, `.DS_Store` files are not relevant